Broadening Our Horizon Aboard the Carnival Horizon

 Cruising is one of my family’s favorite way to vacation.
 We can explore several destinations in one trip and we can do activities together or let the girls do their own thing yet still be close.

-This summer, we had the opportunity to experience Carnival’s newest and biggest ship, the Horizon.
+This summer, we had the opportunity to experience the Carnival Horizon, their newest and biggest ship.
 We’ve sailed with Carnival a lot, with itineraries on Paradise, Elation, Dream and Conquest.
 I haven’t cruised on Horizon’s sister ship, the Vista (yet!), so I didn’t have any preconceived ideas of what to expect as far as layout, décor, amenities, etc. We were all impressed.

 Upon boarding, I was immediately smitten with the three-story atrium and its Dreamscape funnel sculpture.
 The Atrium bar ended up being our go-to spot to grab a drink between activities.
 I was constantly entertained by the Dreamscape funnel sculpture, comprised of more than 2,000 flexible LED tiles that created ever-changing designs.
 We also loved being in the middle of the action, and the bartenders — Anka, Doris and Jens — were stellar.
 They quickly learned our favorites and often made time for conversation.
 We really enjoyed getting to know them.
 I actually teared up a little when I said goodbye the day we disembarked.
 I felt like I was leaving a new friend I made at summer camp.